What are the current tuition and fees?

-Undergraduate students receiving student loan funds must be enrolled in a minimum of six (6) units at the time funds are paid to be eligible for disbursement.
-Graduate students must be enrolled in a minimum of five (5) units.
+Undergraduate students receiving student loan funds must be enrolled in a minimum of 6 units at the time funds are paid to be eligible for disbursement.
+Graduate students must be enrolled in a minimum of 5 units.

 What if financial aid does not cover all fees?

-If financial aid does not cover the full cost of fees, students are responsible for the balance owed.
+If financial aid does not cover the full cost of fees, students are responsible for paying the outstanding balance prior to the deadline.
 Payments can be made online or at Cougar Central.

 What if my financial aid is more than what I owe?

 If the amount of financial aid credited to your student account is greater than what is owed, you will receive a refund for the difference.
-Refunds are processed within 10 days after the funds are applied to your student account.
+Refunds resulting from financial aid over payments are processed within 10 days after the funds are applied to your student account.
 It is highly recommended that all students sign up for direct-deposit for the quickest way to receive refunds.

-It appears my financial aid will disburse after the fees due-date, will my classes be dropped for non-payment?
+My financial aid will disburse after the fees due-date, will my classes be dropped for non

 Meeting all of the criteria below will exempt you from having your classes dropped due to non-payment:

 Important: Being exempt from having classes dropped does not negate your responsibility for paying any balance still owed after aid is disbursed (nor does it change your due-date).
-If a balance is still owed after the add/drop deadline, your account will be considered past-due, and subject to late fees and having a hold placed on your account which will prevent any further registration.
+If a balance is still owed 30 days past the due-date, your account will be considered past-due, and subject to late fees and having a hold placed on your account which will prevent any further registration.